amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 where :math:`\Delta t_{k}` is the previous timestep and :math:`N_k` is the number of nonlinear iterations required to solve step :math:`k`:.

-.. _timestep-controller-typed-standard-spec:
+.. _timestep-controller-standard-spec:
-.. admonition:: timestep-controller-typed-standard-spec
+.. admonition:: timestep-controller-standard-spec

     * `"max iterations`" ``[int]`` :math:`N^{max}`, decrease the timestep if the previous step took more than this.
     * `"min iterations`" ``[int]`` :math:`N^{min}`, increase the timestep if the previous step took less than this.